 To the inhabitants of this world, you - the player - represent the concept of “Fate” personified as a deity-like entity.
 Characters seek your lead and literally “look up” at you to guide them.
 Special characters called Summoners are particularly attuned to your presence.
 They are your direct link, your conduit to their world.
 Through your Summoner, you can play the “hand of fate”, a literal hand of cards representing magical spells, equipment and characters you can bring into the world.
 But take care - should your Summoner perish in battle, your link to the world will sever and your heroes will be defeated.

-The gameplay of Summoners Fate revolves around exploration, strategic management, tactical combat and planning.
+The gameplay of Abalon revolves around exploration, strategic management, tactical combat and planning.
 Each run through the cycle escalates your experience as you build your strategy and take on greater challenges.

 On a macro level, your goal is to explore the word and experience its story.
 Exploration of the world takes place by interacting with simple, pirate-treasure-like maps called Prophecies.